 1. Experience Data

 In determining expected mortality curves, the company shall use actual experience data directly applicable to the business segment (i.e., direct data) if it is available.
 In the absence of direct data, the company should then look to use data from a segment that is similar to the business segment (i.e., other than direct experience).
-See Section 11.B.2. for additional considerations.
+See Section 11.B.2 for additional considerations.
 Finally, if there is no data, the company shall use the applicable table, as required in Section 11.B.3.

 2. Data Other Than Direct Experience